syncfusion-content/javascript-docs/js/Schedule/Customization.md

 * It allows you to specify the end time to indicate the business end hour.

-* To enable the **highlight** option and to customize the business start and end hours, refer the following code example.
+* To enable the **highlight** option and to customize the business start and end hours, refer to the following code example.

 {% highlight html %}